stan-dev/math/doxygen/contributor_help_pages/adding_new_distributions.md

 calculating multiple partials then we want to evaluate it once on that line and reuse the precomputed operation multiple times in the preceding code.
-However if it's not used multiple times then we just want an expression that will then later be evaluated at it's final destination.
+However if it's not used multiple times then we just want an expression that will then later be evaluated at its final destination.
 The same happens for `y_scaled_sq` and `scaled_diff`.

 One odd piece of code here is